GingerGigiCat/CustomScreenAngle/README.md

 Yes the monitor is still fully usable.

 I have no idea what will happen if you try with multiple monitors, I haven't tried.

+## Now with automatic rotation with a microbit!

+To use with a microbit, just upload the python microbit files `microbit_on_monitor.py` and `microbit_receiver.py` to https://python.microbit.org/v/3/, then save hex files and put them on the microbit.

+Ideally, the microbit should be mounted so that the display of the microbit is parallel to the display of your monitor.
+I would have 3D printed a bracket to attach it to my monitor, but I don't have a 3D printer (yet)

+The microbit on the monitor wirelessly transmits to the microbit at the computer

+If using with microbits, run `pc_microbit_adapter` on the pc.
+It should automatically detect your monitor and prompt you through a setup process.

+The angle will be automatically set when you are rotating your display!
+It will snap to -90, 0 and 90 degrees, because that's probably what you actually want your monitor set as.

+A more practical use case with this, than using wacky rotations, is automatically rotating only between portrait and landscape, which this can do!
+You are prompted whether to enable it in the setup, and you can edit it in the json file `auto_rotate_config.json`

 ## Setup
 1. Install python or use your favourite python interpreter